- Master's: Cleveland State

 Carlina DiRusso is a doctoral student in the Donald P. Bellisario College of Communications.
 An Ohio native, she earned her bachelor's degree in strategic communications from Ohio State University.
 After gaining professional experience in digital marketing and public relations in the music industry in Los Angeles, she earned a master's degree from Cleveland State University, where she honed her passions for research and teaching.

 Carlina’s research fuses health and science communication, information processing, and persuasion.
 She is particularly interested in experimental designs that examine message features and visuals on social media.
 She has more recently begun exploring consumer responses to organizational communication.
 Carlina is currently involved in projects investigating emotional responses to plastic pollution messages on social media, and the persuasive outcomes of self-compassion in sun safety messages.

 In her free time, Carlina enjoys hiking, painting, and writing fiction.
-Through her research and beyond, Carlina hopes to share her passion for inspiring creativity and well-being with colleagues, students and communications practitioners.
+Through her research and beyond, Carlina hopes to share her passion for inspiring creativity and well-being with students and communications practitioners.

 - Google Scholar: https://scholar.google.com/citations?user=tU3_oWwAAAAJ&hl=en&oi=ao